-The Wadsworth Atheneum is the oldest public art museum in the United States, and famously boasts the largest collection of paintings of the Hudson River School, a mid-19th century American landscape art movement influenced by romanticism.
+The Wadsworth Atheneum is the oldest public art museum in the United States, and famously boasts the largest collection of paintings of the Hudson River School, a mid-19th century American landscape art movement influenced by Romanticism.
 These fine paintings, originally obtained by Daniel Wadsworth, are now considered American masterpieces.
-The Wadsworth Atheneum now houses over 50,000 works of art ranging from the ancient to the contemporary, and the building itself is interesting.
-The museum also hosts regular temporary exhibitions of a very high quality, and special events like lectures and seminars.
+The Wadsworth Atheneum now houses over 50,000 works of art ranging from the ancient to the contemporary, and the building itself is fascinating.
+The museum also hosts excellent temporary exhibitions and special events like lectures and seminars.

 Opening times: Wednesday to Friday 11am-5pm; Saturday to Sunday 10am-5pm.
 Closed Monday and Tuesday.

 Admission: $15 adults, free for children.
 Other concessions available.